 Plan a Multisite Deployment

-Windows Server® 2012 combines DirectAccess and Routing and Remote Access Service (RRAS) VPN into a single Remote Access role.
-This overview provides an introduction to the planning steps required in order to deploy Windows Server® 2012 Remote Access in a multisite configuration.
+Windows Server 2016, Windows Server 2012 combine DirectAccess and Routing and Remote Access Service (RRAS) VPN into a single Remote Access role.
+This overview provides an introduction to the planning steps required in order to deploy Windows Server 2016 or Windows Server 2012 Remote Access in a multisite configuration.

-Step 1: Plan an Advanced Single Server Deployment1—This step includes planning for the infrastructure required to deploy a single server.
+Deploy a Single DirectAccess Server with Advanced Settings.
+This step includes planning for the infrastructure required to deploy a single server.
 It includes planning for network and server settings, certificate requirements, DNS settings, network location server deployment, DirectAccess management servers, Active Directory settings, and Group Policy objects (GPOs).

 Record your planning decisions for Remote Access advanced deployment.
 This record can be used as a job aid for everyone involved in completing the deployment steps.